Court is held every Tuesday, excluding the 1st Tuesday of the month, beginning at 5:00 PM.

 LANDLORD / TENANT COURT

 The Court hears Summary Proceedings/Evictions when the property and the Respondent are located within the Town.
-These proceedings include non payment of rent or holdover evictions.
+These proceedings include non-payment of rent or holdover evictions.
 Plaintiffs may claim the full amount in dispute as there is no limit on the amount of the claim for which the Court has civil jurisdiction in such cases.
 The Court hears both residential and commercial landlord/tenant cases.
-There is a $20 filing fee, and a transcript of judgement is $2.
+There is a $20 filing fee, and a transcript of judgment is $2.